atablash/salgo-accessors-old/README.md

 If you don't want any extra context, remove the `using Context = ...` line, and the first argument of the constructor (`Context m`).

+Note that BASE::Owner is conceptually a parent part of the accessor context.
+However, the design decision was to separate it from the optional user context for simplicity.

-If you need multiple level accessor inheritance, see how *2-way CRTP* chaining is implemented in *Binary_Tree*.
+If you need multiple level accessor inheritance, see how accessor templates chaining is implemented in *Binary_Tree*.
 If the most derived accessor needs some additional context, it must aggregate it with the parent context, e.g. `using Context = std::pair<Child_Context, BASE::Context>`.

 To use your new accessor with the *Dense_Map*: